techandsoftware/teletext/README.md

     * 6 colour foreground text or mosaic characters (also called semigraphics or sextets)
     * 7 colour background
     * Text displayed using the G0 character sets
-    * XX character sets are available, with XX characters per set.
+    * 20 G0 character sets are available, with up to 96 characters per set.
 Supports Latin, Greek, Cyrillic, Hebrew and Arabic scripts
     * Primary and secondary G0 sets selectable and switchable
     * Mosaics are contiguous or separated
     * Double height, flashing, concealed, boxed characters